rpede/MobileProgramming24/_working_with_data/json.md

 ---

-## Serialization
+## Encoding

 For serialization to JSON we can use [jsonEncode](https://api.dart.dev/stable/3.3.0/dart-convert/jsonEncode.html).

-It works for the fine for the following types:
+It works fine for the following types:

 - num, int, double
 - bool